fluffysatoshi/jansi-code-injection/README.md

 # How it works

-`Jansi` extracts a `.so` library to the global temp folder to implement it's terminal features via OS-depended native code.
+Jansi extracts a ``.so`` library to the global temp folder to implement it's terminal features via OS-depended native code.

 It actually creates to files:

-1. `jansi-{random}.so.lck` Lock file
+1. ``jansi-{random}.so.lck`` Lock file
-2. `jansi-{random}.so` library file.
+2. ``jansi-{random}.so`` library file

-Although `random` is a secure random string which cannot be predicted this approach creates a race condition between step 1 and step 2.
+Although random is a secure random string which cannot be predicted, this approach creates a race condition between step 1 and step 2.

-The exploit watches for `jansi-*lck` file creation in the `tmp` folder.
-Once this file is created, it prepares a world-writable `jansi-{random}.so` to get ahead of the `Jansi` Java program which itself doesn't check if this file already exists and just overwrites it (keeping it's world-writeable permissions).
+The exploit watches for ``jansi-*lck`` file creation in the tmp folder.
+Once this file is created, it prepares a world-writable ``jansi-{random}.so`` to get ahead of the Jansi Java program which itself doesn't check if this file already exists and just overwrites it (keeping it's world-writeable permissions).

-Now the exploit watches for a `CLOSE_NOWRITE` event of the `jansi-{random}.so` file and replaces this file via a atomic rename of its own `jansi.so` file.
+Now the exploit watches for a ``CLOSE_NOWRITE`` event of the ``jansi-{random}.so`` file and replaces this file via a atomic rename of its own ``jansi.so`` file.

 # Exploit Requirements